elcicd/el-CICD-docs/README.md

 #### Application, or Project, Releases

 Up to this point, each environment considered the deployment of an SCM repository as an independent event.
-There was no consideration by the system as to the interdependence within the environment that might exist between components or microservices that are built and/or deployed separately from one another.
+There was no consideration by the CICD system as to the interdependence within the environment that might exist between components or microservices that are built and/or deployed separately from one another, other than they were all defined as belonging to the same Project.

 When releasing into production, on the other hand, final approval for release to production assumes that the release was tested with a particular version of each component.
 If there's ever to be a concept of rolling back or rolling forward to a known state of the application, this can only be done if the total set of components or microservices is treated as a single unit.

-#### Version Manifest Creation
+#### Release Candidate Creation

-The first step in deploying to production is executing the Version Manifest workflow.
-Version Manifests define an Application, and will consist of every image in the Image Repository and its matching deployment configuration in the SCM.
-The Version Manifest workflow will tag all the latest deployed images and their associated deployment configuration source commits with a version number or label; e.g. 1.0.0 or 1.1.0a.
+The first step in deploying to production is executing the Release Candidate workflow.
+Release Candidates define an Application, and will consist of every image in the Image Repository and its matching deployment configuration in the SCM as deployed in the penultimate environment before Prod, colloquially known as _Pre-prod_.
+The Release Candidate workflow will tag all the latest deployed images and their associated deployment configuration source commits with a version number or label; e.g. 1.0.0 or 1.1.0a.

-##### Release Version

-The images that are tagged must be currently deployed in the penultimate environment to production, colloquially known as _pre-prod_.
+The images that are tagged as a Release Candidate must be currently deployed in Pre-prod.
 In other words, if the environments for a CICD process are Dev -> QA -> Stg -> Prod, then only images deployed in Stg will be considered for use.
-The complete collection of images and deployment configurations _at the time the Version Manifest is created_ is known as a _Release Candidate_, which means that while the intention is to promote this collection of objects into production, it is not considered an official release until it is approved and deployed to production.
+The complete collection of images and deployment configurations _at the time the Release Candidate is created_ is known as a _Release Candidate_, which means that while the intention is to promote this collection of objects into production, it is not considered an official release until it is approved and deployed to production.

 #### Deploy-to-Prod

-When the final decision has been made that a Release Version should be deployed into production, the actual Deploy-to-Prod workflow can be triggered.
-Along with the actual deployment of images into the production environment, this process will re-tag all the Release Version's images  in the Image Repository and branch associated deployment configuration source commits in the SCM at the point of the Release Version tag.
+When the final decision has been made that a Release Candidate should be deployed into production, the actual Deploy-to-Prod workflow can be triggered.
+Along with the actual deployment of images into the production environment, this process will re-tag all the Release Candidates's images  in the Image Repository and branch associated deployment configuration source commits in the SCM at the point of the Release Candidate tag.
 The actual implementation of this process is described in more detail [below](#repository-and-runtime-integration-strategy).

 ##### Release Version